RockNRui/Common-Damage-Library/README.md

 # Functionality

-This datapack works by 2 scoreboards `cdl.Damage_Queue` and `cdl.Healing_Queue`.
+This datapack works by 2 scoreboards `cdl.damage_queue` and `cdl.healing_queue`.
 You set these values to the desired damage or healing amount for the desired entity.

 Afterwards (Ideally in the same tick/function.), you run the respective function for the type of mob and damage you wish to do.